nrfconnect/sdk-nrf/applications/nrf5340_audio/unicast_client/README.rst

 Building and running
 ********************

-This application can be found under :file:`applications/nrf5340_audio/unicast_client` in the nRF Connect SDK folder structure.
+This application can be found under :file:`applications/nrf5340_audio/unicast_client` in the nRF Connect SDK folder structure, but it uses :file:`.conf` files at :file:`applications/nrf5340_audio/`.

 The nRF5340 Audio DK comes preprogrammed with basic firmware that indicates if the kit is functional.
 See :ref:`nrf53_audio_app_dk_testing_out_of_the_box` for more information.